 Jonathan AkinreleMathematics and Finance

-Jonathan is an undergraduate student on the BSc Mathematics and Finance course.
+Jonathan is a 3rd year BSc Mathematics with Finance student.
 City's connections with the finance industry were a big draw for him.

 Why did you decide to apply to study at City?